brianhill/loops-and-orbits/detailed_schedule.md

 ### Week 1

 * Physics: The Description of Motions of Objects Using Coordinates (Kinematics).
 Speed.
 Velocity.
 * Programming: Jupyter Notebooks.
 Markdown.
 Elements of Python.
 Program Execution.
-Variables.
-Conditionals.
-Loops.
+Statements.
+Expressions.
+Variables and Assignments.
+Types.
+Comparisons.
+While Loops.
 Lists.
+Ranges.
+Tuples.
+For Loops.
+If Statements.

 ### Week 2